Chirs5/Monocular-Depth-Estimation-Toolbox/README.md

 - [x] EfficientNet (ICML'2019)
 - [x] Vision Transformer (ICLR'2021)
 - [x] Swin Transformer (ICCV'2021)
-- I recommend cross-package import in config, so that you can utilize other backbone in MMcls, MMseg, *etc*.
-Refer to [introduction](https://zhuanlan.zhihu.com/p/436865195).
-I will add more backbones in the future.

 Supported methods:
 - [x] [BTS (Arxiv'2019)](configs/bts)